If you’re familiar with exit-intent technology, you know that it relies on mouse tracking to detect when visitors are about to leave your website.

 If you’re not a developer, I recommend you use a popup software that includes a mobile exit trigger.
 Make sure the solution is able to detect the two signals we listed above (back button pressing and scroll up).

-Go ahead and sign up (it's free and zero-commitment, of course):
+Go ahead and see for yourself (it's free and zero-commitment, of course):

 Not sure yet?